Special Forces Group (Japan)

-The Special Forces Group (特殊作戦群, Tokushu-sakusengun) is the Japan Ground Self-Defense Force's special forces unit established on March 27, 2004 by the then Defense Agency to counter terrorist activities and deter guerrilla-style attacks on Japanese soil and to conduct military operations against guerrillas or enemy commandos.
-The unit is based in Camp Narashino in Funabashi, Chiba along with the 1st Airborne Brigade.
+The Special Forces Group (特殊作戦群, Tokushu-sakusengun) is the Japan Ground Self-Defense Force's special forces unit, established on March 27, 2004.

+Their mission is infiltration into enemy territory, reconnaissance, sabotage, and hostage rescue, and conducting military operations against guerrillas or enemy commandos.
+The unit is based in Camp Narashino in Funabashi, Chiba, along with the 1st Airborne Brigade.

-The SFGp has been referred to as Japan's Green Berets and Delta Force, due to their specialized role in the Japan Ground Self-Defense Force.
-The initial members of the Special Forces Group trained with Delta Force.
+The SFGp has been referred to as Japan's Delta Force, due to their specialized role in the Japan Ground Self-Defense Force.
+The initial operators trained with the U.S. Army's Delta Force.

 The civilian counterpart of the SFGp is the Special Assault Teams of the prefectural police departments under the Japanese National Police Agency.

 While current manpower is classified, an estimated 300 operators are known to serve in the SFGp.

 History

-In 1998, the Defense Agency had proposed the formation of a unit within the JGSDF that would handle tasks such as counter-terrorism with a selected group of JGSDF soldiers from the 1st Airborne Brigade sent to the United States to be trained by Green Berets and Delta Force operators.
+In 1998, the Defense Agency had proposed the formation of a unit within the JGSDF that would handle tasks such as counter-terrorism with a selected group of JGSDF soldiers from the 1st Airborne Brigade sent to the United States to be trained by Green Berets operators.
 At the same time, two platoons were created from the brigade to be the foundations for the new unit.
 These consisted of the G Platoon (Formation Unit) and the S Platoon (Research Unit).

 The establishment of the unit's framework had been completed in 2003, after 3 years of training and organisation.
-The unit's structure is based on that of Green Berets and Delta Force, SAS(Special Air Service), KSK(Kommando Spezialkräfte), Australian Special Forces units.
+The unit's structure is based on that of Green Berets, Delta Force, SAS (Special Air Service), KSK (Kommando Spezialkräfte), and Australian Special Forces units.
 Bilingual 1st Special Forces Group personnel were on hand to assist the JGSDF in creating their Table of Organization and Equipment (TO&E).
 Takashi Araya once mentioned in an interview that he trained with Green Berets abroad for a year.

 On March 27, 2004, the Defense Agency activated the unit as the Special Operations Group with the mandate under the JGSDF as its counter-terrorist unit.

-In 2005, the SFGp had deployed four of its operators to serve as bodyguards for the commander of the JGSDF's contingent in Iraq under the Japanese Iraq Reconstruction and Support Group.
+In 2005, the SOG had deployed four of its operators to serve as bodyguards for the commander of the JGSDF's contingent in Iraq under the Japanese Iraq Reconstruction and Support Group.

-On March 28, 2007, the SFGp, along with the 1st Airborne Brigade, the 1st Helicopter Brigade, and the 101st NBC Protection Unit, became part of the newly created Central Readiness Force.
+On March 28, 2007, the SOG, along with the 1st Airborne Brigade, the 1st Helicopter Brigade, and the 101st NBC Protection Unit, became part of the newly created Central Readiness Force.

-The unit changed its English name on March 26, 2008 from SOG to SFGp or the Special Forces Group.
+The unit changed its English name on March 26, 2008, from SOG to the SFGp.